Is there a difference in quality between wireless and wired microphones?

 If you’re anxious about the complexity of wireless systems, remember that wireless microphones these days are advanced and already comes with exceptional audio quality, ease of use, and reliability.

-When to Use Wired
+When Should I Use a Wired Microphone

 The constant connection that maintains speech recognition is why you would go for the wired system.
 For example, the distance between the microphone and your computer remains constant because the wire restricts you from going farther.
 So it’s as simple as with a wired option, what you put into it is what you get out of it.